 Transporting Injured Students

-- A student has a leg or hip injury and needs to use crutches or has cast of some type.
+- A student has a leg or hip injury and needs to use crutches or has a cast of some type.

 - Nursing to notify transportation of student injury and need for adaptive equipment (crutches/wheelchairs, etc.)